- Protein, fiber, & healthy fat

 - Keep track of nutritional data – meal delivery services typically list nutritional information on their food labels

-- Meal kit services deliver fresh foods and all the ingredients and directions you need to make a meal in less than 30 minutes.
+- Meal kit services deliver fresh foods and all the ingredients and directions you need to make a meal typically in 30 minutes or less.

 - Pre-made meal services deliver chef-crafted cooked meals that require 2-3 minutes of heating time.